 Complete Guide to Selling a House As-Is

-Info for Selling a House As-Is
+Info for Selling a House As Is

 That doesn’t mean you can withhold information about the house.
 You still have to disclose specific facts.
-And your state will typically have a Sellers Disclosure Form that you must complete as part of the purchase.
+And your state will typically have a Seller’s Disclosure Form that you must complete as part of the purchase.

-Selling a house as-is may be your ideal strategy, especially if you don’t have the cash for extensive repairs.
+Selling a house as is may be your ideal strategy, especially if you don’t have the cash for extensive repairs.
 Another reason for selling may be that you don’t want to endure the hassle and time of enduring a house renovation.

-Do You Lose Money Selling a House As-Is
+Do You Lose Money Selling a House As Is

-Selling a house as-is has several advantages: you finish the transaction quickly, avoid expensive repairs, or deal with the rigor of selling a home with a real estate agent.
+Selling a house has several advantages: you finish the transaction quickly, avoid expensive repairs, or deal with the rigor of selling a home with a real estate agent.

-Pros and Cons of Selling a House As-Is
+Pros and Cons of Selling a House As Is

 Pros